George Harvie (politician)

 George V. Harvie (born c.
-1951) is a Canadian politician who has served as the mayor of the City of Delta, British Columbia, since 2018.
-Before 2018 he served just under 20 years as Delta's chief administration officer (CAO) from 2001 to 2018, and worked for thirty years with the City of Burnaby, including deputy city manager.
+1951) is a Canadian politician who is the mayor of the City of Delta, British Columbia, since 2018.
+He was Delta's chief administration officer (CAO) from 2001 to 2018, and worked for thirty years with the City of Burnaby, including deputy city manager.

 Early life

 Born in Vancouver, Harvie grew up in Burnaby, British Columbia.
 Upon getting married, he moved to Delta around 1976.

 Harvie was educated at Simon Fraser University, where he earned a BA in Economics.
 He also holds an Administrative Management Special Certificate and an Environmental Health Diploma of Technology from the British Columbia Institute of Technology, and studied Advanced Management at Dalhousie University.

 Career

-Beginning in the late 1970s, Harvie worked for the City of Burnaby where he served as deputy city manager, director of Human Resources, and manager of the Environmental Health Department.
+Beginning in the late 1970s, Harvie worked in various roles for the City of Burnaby including deputy city manager, director of Human Resources, and manager of the Environmental Health Department.
 Harvie was chief public health inspector in Burnaby during the 1980s and later became the city's deputy manager.
 He was also the city's director of human resources.
 Harvie served as Delta's chief administration officer (CAO) from 2001 to 2018.
 In 2012, Harvie received the Queen Elizabeth II Diamond Jubilee Medal for helping to secure funding for nine infrastructure projects for Delta.